retrospectmike/MacDoomSE30/DOOM_SOURCE_and_PORT_MANUAL.md

-# DOOM SE/30 — Technical Notes
+# DOOM SE/30 — Source and Port Manual
 ## Architecture, Internals, and SE/30 Port Optimizations

 *A technical reference for developers working with this codebase.*